 This five-story residence was built in 2003 and accommodates over 250 resident students.
 South Residence Hall has double rooms in a traditional corridor style with an individual bathroom inside each room.
 Every student is provided their own bed, desk, chair, dresser, and wardrobe.

 Floors two through five have a lounge area that contains a TV, kitchenette, computer station, and laundry facilities.

-All freshmen and sophomore students whose permanent residency is beyond a 35-mile radius of Medaille are required to reside on campus until you earn 60 credits at Medaille or transfer in 60 credits towards your degree completion.
-Those exempt from this requirement include married students, single parents, veterans, students over the age of 21, and students commuting from the home of their legal parent(s) or court appointed guardian(s) if within 35-mile radius of the Medaille campus.
-Status is determined prior to the start of the fall semester as all students are required to sign a housing contract license for the entire academic year (fall and spring).
+All students whose permanent residency is beyond a 35-mile radius of Medaille are required to reside on campus until the age of 21.
+Those exempt from this requirement include married students, single parents, veterans, and students commuting from the home of their legal parent(s) or court-appointed guardian(s) if within 35-mile radius of the Medaille campus.
+Age is determined prior to the start of the fall semester as all students are required to sign a housing contract license for the entire academic year (fall and spring).